jeromerg/NCase/README.md

 Next Steps
 ==========

+First, have fun with NCase!

-I hope you will enjoy NCase!
-Please provide feedbacks, critics, and suggestions!
+Then, please provide feedbacks, critics, and suggestions!

-NCase is under continuous development.
+Finally, be aware that NCase is under continuous development.
 Coming features are:

 - Improved syntax
 	- Inline definition